Hensel's lemma for the norm principle for spinor groups: Equivalence of the two variants and reduction to simply connected groups

 \begin{thm} Let $L/K$ be a finite separable field extension.
 Then the following statements are equivalent:

-\item \textbf{1.} $H^0$- Variant of the norm principle holds over $L/K$ for all reductive groups $G$ defined over $K$.
+\item \textbf{1.} $H^0$-Variant of the norm principle holds over $L/K$ for all reductive groups $G$ defined over $K$.

-\item \textbf{2.} $H^1$- Variant of the norm principle holds over $L/K$ for all pairs $(J,H)$, where $H$ is a semisimple group define over $K$ and $J$ a central subgroup in $H$.\\
+\item \textbf{2.} $H^1$-Variant of the norm principle holds over $L/K$ for all pairs $(J,H)$, where $H$ is a semisimple group define over $K$ and $J$ a central subgroup in $H$.\\

-Note that one can remove "over $L/K$" from the statement of the theorem; i.e. if (1) is true for all finite separable field extensions $L$ of $K$, then the same is true for (2) and vice versa.
+Note that one can replace "over $L/K$" in the statement of the theorem by "over $K$"; i.e. if (1) is true for all finite separable field extensions $L/K$, then (2) is true for all finite separable field extensions $L/K$ and vice versa.

 \begin{proof} (1 $\Rightarrow$ 2):\\

 Let $H$ be a semisimple group over $K$ and $J\subseteq H$ be a central subgroup.
 We have the following diagram and we need to show if $u\in \ \Ker (\alpha_L)$, then $cor_{L/K} (u) \in \ \Ker(\alpha_K)$.